SaGodinho/Production_Downtime/README.md

 - Optimize Prep Time by having the necessary gear closer, well stored, having set and clear procedures,
 - Apply forecasting systems to better predict inventory shortages - order more material preventively, produce another product instead of being idle
 - Keep Buffer Inventory.

+- **What is the operational state of the company?**
+  With an Availability of ~64% , the manufacturing process could use improvement and is bellow typical industry standards.
+This means over a thrid of the time is lost and not generating profit.

 ---